Apply for a Grant

 WHO CAN APPLY

 501(c)(3) nonprofit organizations, educational institutions (preschool through college), and all units of government serving Charlevoix County residents.
 Additionally, organizations listed above that do not discriminate in hiring of staff or the provision of services.
 See chart above for who can apply for which specific grant cycles.
 Also, feel free to contact the person listed if you have more questions about your eligibility to apply.
-Fundable organizations must be current with follow up reports for all previous grant awards and be in good standing with the IRS.
+Fundable organizations must be current with follow ups for all previous grant awards and be in good standing with the IRS.

 WHAT WE FUND